 There are many versions to the story of how St. Euphemia’s relics arrived in Rovinj.
 The most commonly told tale is that in the year 800, the tomb containing St. Euphemia was found floating in the sea.
 Fishermen pulled it ashore and the people of Rovinj instantly knew what it was, but they were physically unable to move the sarcophagus.

 A young boy, claiming to have had a dream about St. Euphemia, said he could do it, which no one believed.
 However, the boy – along with his two cows – hauled the heavy marble tomb up the hill to the church – where it still resides.

 After witnessing the boy’s miraculous feat, St. Euphemia was named the patron saint and protector of Rovinj.
 The church was later rebuilt (completed in 1736), and now includes an altar for St. Euphemia’s relics.
 For centuries, the faithful have made pilgrimages to see the tomb.

 St. Euphemia Bell Tower Rovinj

 Built in the mid-1600s (before the current church), the Rovinj Bell Tower was designed in the same style as the tower at St. Mark’s Basilica in Venice, Italy.
 On top of the bell tower is a statue of St. Euphemia that acts as a weather vane and twists with the wind.
+Standing 200 feet tall atop the town’s highest hill, the bell tower provides incredible views.

-The bell tower at St. Euphemia has 192 rickety steps that can be climbed for a small fee (which we considered a donation toward new steps.)
+The bell tower at St. Euphemia has 192 rickety steps that can be climbed for a small fee, which we considered a donation toward new steps!
 Concentrating on foot placement is likely the most challenging part of the climb, but is well-rewarded with the scenery at the top.

-With 360-degree panoramic views, it is possible to see neighboring coastal towns, small vineyards and tall mountains in the distance.
+With 360-degree panoramic views, it is possible to see neighboring coastal towns, small vineyards and the hills in the distance.
 Rovinj’s densely built old town looks even more compact from above.
+Faded orange tiled rooftops merge together making it impossible to see the lanes that weave between the buildings.

 Visiting Rovinj, Croatia

-Rovinj is one of the best destinations in Croatia.
+Rovinj is one of the Best Destinations in Croatia.
 Picture-perfect, the seaside town lures many guests to stay along the shore or within the confines of the dense Old Town.

 Start planning your trip to Croatia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.